kwong05/f24cs35l/README.md

 **Favorites List:**
 - Users can create a list of favorite machines
-- These machines are displayed at the top of the avaliable machines page for them, allowing for easy acces and a personalized experience
+- These machines are displayed at the top of the avaliable machines page for them, allowing for easy access and a personalized experience

 **Administrative Features:**
-- Add new equipment
+- Add/delete new equipment, mark equipment out of order, and manage waitlists from Admin Tools
-- Info card with downloadable QR Code
+- Infos card with downloadable QR Code

-## Potential Features to Add in the Future
-**User Features**
-- Users are notified of their new position if they miss their turn.
-After a second miss, they can choose to be sent to the end of the list or removed.
-- Skip the Line, machines become "limitedly available" when the next user's expected time is longer than the time another user wants to use it.
-Users can start their set immediately, reducing overall wait times.

-**Administrative Features:**
-- Staff Access: Gym staff can manually adjust waitlists, mark machines as out of service, and view machine usage data for operational improvements.

-**Issue Reporting:**
-- Users can report machine issues directly from the waitlist UI.

 # Building and Starting
 Before you start with this repo, ensure that you have a [MongoDB cluster](https://www.mongodb.com/) available.